Agade09/Agade-Coders-of-the-Caribbean-Postmortem/Agade_CotC_Postmortem.md

 * Suicide to regroup the rum in one boat didn't seem like it would be the meta game.
 It's not obvious that 1 boat with 40 rum is better than 2 boats with 20 rum.
 I might well sink you with my two boats.
 * I didn't come up with anything clever when it comes to barrels, I didn't try to be the last one to pick up a barrel or anything like that which I saw other AIs do.
 Maybe I missed something here.

-#Conclusion
+# Conclusion

 I tried to focus on the most simple/effective ideas as I think the lines of code show.
+I have big doubts about my search algorithm though.
+I wonder if I missed something ovious in that regard or if the only way to go is minimax.

 I'm disappointed to have finished second after being first during so much of the competition, waking up to a bot I never really had a chance to try to beat.
 But that's how contests are, you stop at some arbitrary time and whoever is first then wins.
 ReCurse somehow managed to piece together a minimax for this game which is really cool.
 I didn't think it could be done until I saw it.
 I guess he had the vision.